 Walk 50 – Craufurdland to Fenwick via Suspension Bridge – 6 miles

-This circular route is a longer version of my Craufurdland Countryside Walk.
-It takes you from Kilmarnock through the beautiful (and usually muddy) Estate and into Fenwick via a suspension bridge.
-You will then return to Kilmarnock via a public right of way across some fields to Bringan Ford.
-Several stiles to cross on this route.
+This circular walk takes you from Kilmarnock through the beautiful (and usually muddy) Craufurdland Estate and into Fenwick via a suspension bridge.
+You will then return to Kilmarnock via a public right of way across farmland to Bringan Ford.
+Several stiles to cross.

 Car parking available next to the Tesco store, Glasgow Rd, Kilmarnock (KA3 1UT).
 Rather than using the supermarket car park, use the area beside the row of shops/takeaways, close to the Glasgow Road/B7038.
 Closest train station is in Kilmarnock, 1.5 miles away.
 Local bus service from Kilmarnock town centre and buses to/from Glasgow stop on Glasgow Road, at the start of the walking route.